Addition to Remarks (rejoinders)

 He found the man. | We did too/also | So did we. |

-Positive Addition to negative remarks.
+Positive Additions to negative remarks.

 But + subject + helping verb.